mahmoud-y/laravel-roles-abilities-tutorial/README.md

 }
 ```

-Whenever the super user need to be changed, update the correspoding environment variable and run the following command which will delete the current super user and create a new one
+Whenever the super user need to be changed, update the correspoding environment variable and run the following command which will delete the current super user and create a new one.

 ```
 php artisan db:seed --class SuperUserSeeder